Italian Dolomites Guide

 After the fall of Rome, Latin gradually morphed into what we know today as Italian.
 Sometimes referred to as ‘Modern-Day Latin’.

-Almost all of them have restaurants (or at least means of getting some food) and the majority of them have overnight facilities allowing hikers to stay in them for a small fee.
+Rifugio is the Italian word for refuge.
+In German, they are referred to as hütte which translates to hut.
+If I was to describe them in my own words I would call them high-alpine hostels.
+Almost all of them have restaurants (or at least means of getting some food) and the majority of them have overnight facilities allowing hikers to stay in them for a fee.

 They are often the most scenically located options of all your accommodation choices so I highly recommend staying in as many as possible.